 WordPress has a less than stellar reputation for security.
 Its popularity makes it an attractive target for prospective attackers, as does its status as an amateur-friendly CMS.
 Many site administrators simply don’t bother to update, leaving their sites vulnerable to known vulnerabilities.
 However, it is a mistake to assume that running the most current version inoculates your site, as roughly even current sites can fall victim to attack.

 Furthermore, while WordPress is quick to respond to security threats, the same cannot be said from many of the same plugins that make it so popular.
 The more you add, the greater the threat becomes, as each plugin serves as a possible vector for attack.
+Fortunately, there are steps you can take to harden WordPress and protect your site.

 As long as you’re running Drupal 7 or later, you’re as safe as New York State, the Government of Australia, whitehouse.gov, Twitter, eBay, and NASA, all of whom use Drupal.
 This should not be interpreted to mean that Drupal sites are immune to security threats.
 Rather, the smaller number of poorly-coded plugins and themes, combined with the more developer-centric requirements, make it less vulnerable to Internet villany.
 Finally, it’s relative unpopularity compared to WordPress makes it a less attractive target.